Peter Klepec: Toponymy

 Osilnica with Church of Saints Peter and Paul.

-The choice of Osilnica as a birthplace for Petər Klepəc is likely motivated by a folk connection of the theme of strength in legends about Petər Klepəc to the root siu̯a, silȩ "strength" (Čabar dialect) with the oikonym Osilnica.
+The choice of Osilnica as a birthplace for Peter Klepec is likely motivated by a folk connection of the theme of strength in legends about Peter Klepec to the root siu̯a, silȩ "strength" (Čabar dialect) with the oikonym Osilnica.
 Given the form of the earliest attestations, Ossiwniz in 1365, Ossawnitz in 1456–1461, and even Ossynnitz in 1498, Snoj proposed instead a derivation from the prefix o- "-ish" (< PSl *o[b]) + adjectival root siv "grey" (< PSl *sivъ) + suffix -nica [objective nominaliser] (< PSl *-nь + *-ica), and the toponym is indeed sometimes attested in the form Osivnica, Semantically, "grey" is more likely to be "shadow" in this case.
 (Note: There cliffs behind it are grey but it is still separate enough from the cliff that if it were named after the cliff one would expect a nominal root from "cliff" rather than an adjectival root for "grey" unless the cliff itself was named "Grey" and the cliff is not any greyer than surrounding cliffs.
 It is more probable that Osilnica is a feminine equivalent of Osojnik under dialectal influence.
 That toponym is well-represented in the oikonymy both on the Kupa river (i.e. Osojnik Jadrčki, Osojnik Kalski) and far (i.e. Osojnik of Dubrovnik, Osojnik of Škofja Loka), and is analysed as the nominal root osoj "shady place" (< PSl *osojь) + suffix -nik [objectiviser] (< PSl *-nь + *-ikъ), and was plausibly motivated by the morning shade of the Dimnica mountain.
 In place of the usual /-oj-/ comes /-iv-/ in this case, indicating the root *sojь "shade" was substituted with the related root *sivъ yielding *osivъ > [u̯]osiv, modifying Snoj's proposed etymology.)

-A story about Petər Klepəc plays a role in the folk etymology of the oikonym Turke, well-established by the time of the first written records of Klepəc legend in 1828.
+A story about Peter Klepec plays a role in the folk etymology of the oikonym Turke, well-established by the time of the first written records of Klepec legend in 1828.
 This etymology has been repeated both critically and uncritically, But the oikonym is actually derived from the surname Turk.

-According to Jemeršić, who visited Mali Lug in 1903, the street next to Petər Klepəc's house bore his name.
+According to Jemeršić, who visited Mali Lug in 1903, the street next to Peter Klepec's house bore his name.
 The name of this street remains unchanged, as Ulica Petra Klepca.